kuldeep198811/custome-mvc-sample-application/README.md

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-custom mvc framwork in php 7 with mixers of Decorator, Factory and Singleton design pattern with suport of mysql and mssql.
+custom mvc framwork in php 7 with mixers of Decorator, Factory and Singleton design patterns | suport of mysql and mssql databases.

 @auther : Kuldeep Singh @email : rocky198811@gmail.com @version : 1.0